Support Illinois Midwives! Here are some ways to get involved…

 4) Follow us on Facebook and join our Yahoo! group.
 Join us on Facebook and Yahoo! to stay informed of the latest news regarding midwifery in Illinois and to connect with other home birth families in the state.

-Interested in additional opportunities volunteering with the Coalition for Illinois Midwifery?
+Interested in additional opportunities for volunteering regarding the Home Birth Safety Act?
 Contact [email protected]